-Autumn in London is one of the best times of the year to be in the city.
-The summer shine still lingers but the winter chill starts creeping in, meaning wooly jumper and cosy pub season has officially arrived.
-Crunch through the orange leaves that cover the parks, indulge in hearty, British Sunday roasts and experience bonfire night in London.
-Autumn activities like these are what make the season our favourite, so when in London this October and November, here are the things you simply have to do…
+The British capital is full of life throughout the year, but there are even more incredible things to do in London in Autumn.
+The summer shine still lingers but the winter chill starts creeping in, meaning woolly jumper and cosy pub season has officially arrived.
+Crunch through the orange leaves that cover the parks, indulge in hearty, British Sunday roasts and experience a traditional UK bonfire night.
+Autumn activities like these are what make the season our favourite, so when in London this spooky season, make sure you tick these off your list!

 1. Cosy up in pubs across the city

 Nothing beats a traditional, British pub, except when you visit in autumn and winter.
 As we begin to say goodbye to summer and the sunny rooftop bars that come with it, London’s pubs become the venue of choice to spend autumn nights with a glass of wine or a good beer.
 There’s something about the wooden furniture and old-school setting that gives English pubs the cosy feel that goes with autumn so well.
 There are hundreds of pubs across London, some much busier than others, but they’re all tied together by the same homely English atmosphere.

 Check out our very own St Christopher's Pub on Borough High Street, serving up traditional British pub food and a huge range of international beers with a charming old-English atmosphere.